-F.1 Large cluster considerations
+Large cluster considerations

 TORQUE has enhanced much of the communication found in the original OpenPBS project.
-This has resulted in a number of key advantages:
+This has resulted in a number of key advantages including support for:

-- Support for larger clusters
+- larger clusters.

-- Support for more jobs
+- more jobs.

-- Support for larger jobs
+- larger jobs.

-- Support for larger messages
+- larger messages.

 In most cases, enhancements made apply to all systems and no tuning is required.
 However, some changes have been made configurable to allow site specific modification.
 The configurable communication parameters are: node_check_rate, node_ping_rate, and tcp_timeout.